tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/JavaScript SDK/图片处理/基础图片处理_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK code samples for basic image processing.
+This document provides an overview of APIs and SDK code samples related to basic image processing.

 <table>
    <tr>